 Each issue covers a variety of intervention strategies; you will find ideas to use in classrooms, in home based programs, with special populations, and in family home routines.
 YEC also reviews important topics, such as:

-- Embedding Interventions within Family and Classroom Routines
+- Embedding Interventions within Naturally Occurring Home, School, and Community Routines

 Each issue also provides “From Article to Action,” which offers ideas for using selected YEC articles in each issue.

 The only journal that focuses on children with special needs from birth through 8 years old, each peer-reviewed issue presents practical ideas for parents and professionals that promote learning and development in the classroom and at home.
 Young Exceptional Children is available electronically on SAGE Journals Online at http://journals.sagepub.com/home/yec.

 Young Exceptional Children (YEC) is designed for teachers, early care and education personnel, administrators, therapists, family members, and others who work with or on behalf of children, ages birth to eight, who have identified disabilities, developmental delays, are gifted/talented, or are at risk of future developmental delays or school difficulties.
 One of the goals of the journal is to translate research findings into effective and useful strategies for practitioners and families.
 Thus, articles should have a sound base in theory or research, yet be reader-friendly and written for a broad audience.

 |Margaret R. Beneke||University of Washington, USA|

 |Janice Myck-Wayne||California State University, Fullerton, USA|